 Conclusion

 Keyword research is a vital part of SEO.
-This allows you to find the right keywords to target that will bring you traffic and help you rank higher in the search results page.
+It allows you to find the right keywords that bring you traffic and help you rank higher on the search results page.
+You can optimise your website’s content using techniques like keyword gap analysis and avoiding keyword cannibalization.